qiebzps/GGtimer/README.md

 # GGtimer
-A timer for my love GG.
+A timer for me and my love, GG.